Guides/Mousepads·intermediate·8 min read

 Heavily textured glass (Wallhack SP-004)

-Pronounced texture, almost feels like a very firm hard pad.
-Bridges glass speed with hard-pad control.
-Niche but loved by some players.
+Strong texture that feels almost like a firm hard pad.
+Mixes glass speed with hard-pad control.
+Niche, but some players love it.

-• Hand sweat affects glide more than on cloth — clean fingerprints and oily streaks with a microfiber as you go.
+• Sweat affects glide more than on cloth, so wipe off fingerprints as you go.

 Watch out

-Cheap glass pads (under ~$30 for full size) sometimes use non-tempered glass, which can shatter on impact.
-Stick to known brands (Skypad, Razer, Pulsar, Wallhack, Lethal Gaming Gear, Lamzu) for tempered glass with proper safety standards.
+Very cheap glass pads sometimes use non-tempered glass, which can shatter on impact.
+Stick to known brands (Skypad, Razer, Pulsar, Wallhack, Lethal Gaming Gear, Lamzu) for properly tempered glass.

-• Higher-sens flick-aim players who want effortless flicks.
+• Flick-aim players who want effortless, fast movement.

-• Players who hate replacing mouse feet often.
+• Anyone who does not want to replace mouse feet often.

-On glass and hard pads, stock PTFE skates feel fast but wear quickly.
+On glass and hard pads, the stock white feet feel fast but wear quickly.
 Three common upgrades:

-Examples: Hyperglides, Tiger ICE PTFE.
-Smoother and longer-lasting than stock skates but still wear faster on glass than cloth.
+Examples: Hyperglides, Tiger ICE.
+Smoother and longer-lasting than stock feet, though they still wear faster on glass than on cloth.

 Ceramic

 Examples: Pulsar Superglide, Tiger ARC.
-Hard, very smooth, very long lifespan.
-Feels distinctively 'glassy' even on cloth pads.
+Hard, very smooth, and very long-lasting.
+They feel glassy even on cloth.

 Glass